 When calling our office it is recommended you have your Permanent Index Number (PIN) on hand.
 This is the easiest way for our staff to look up your taxes.
 Every property has it’s own unique 16-digit PIN to identify the property, (ex: 07-01-01-400-099-0000).
 You can find this number on your tax bill above the name and address or on the recorded deed, your title insurance paper work, or your closing documents.

-It is important to remember if payment is made after the due dates, an interest penalty of 1.5% per month will be added.
-If mailing your payment we do accept a post mark on or before the due date for on-time payment.
+It is important to remember if payment is made after the due dates, an interest penalty of 1.5% per month will be added to any unpaid balance.
+If mailing your payment, we do accept a postmark on or before the due date for on-time payment.
 The Treasurer must follow the Illinois State Statutes and does not have the authority to waive an interest penalty regardless of the circumstance.

 Your closing statement may include a credit from the seller for estimated unbilled and unpaid taxes.
 The exact amount is not available until the actual tax bill is calculated in April of the year the tax is due.
 In most cases the new owner will receive the next tax bill and will pay the seller’s unpaid taxes.

-If your have purchased property that will require a division or consolidation of parcels and your deed is recorded after December 31, 2018, you will not receive a tax bill in your name with a new PIN number until 2021.
+If you have purchased property that will require a division or consolidation of parcels and your deed is recorded after December 31, 2020, you will not receive a tax bill in your name with a new PIN number until 2023.
 The original owner will receive the tax bill on the original parcel.
 Owners should determine who is responsible for payment at the time of closing.

 Below are links you may find helpful: